tilln/jmeter-iso8583/README.md

 - `jmeter.iso8583.channelReconnectDelay` (ms):
    May be used to override the Q2 Channel Adaptor default of 10 seconds.
 - `jmeter.iso8583.arqcInputTags`:
-   Comma separated list of hexadecimal EMV Tag numbers that will be included in the ARQC calculation.
+   Comma-separated list of hexadecimal EMV Tag numbers that will be included in the ARQC calculation.
    This may be used to include additional (or exclude standard) tags (default: `9F02,9F03,9F1A,95,5F2A,9A,9C,9F37,82,9F36,9F10`).
+- `jmeter.iso8583.binaryFieldTags`:
+   Comma-separated list of hexadecimal Tag numbers that will be interpreted as binary fields (default: none).

 Limitations